 Talking to people who already agreed with us just isn’t enough to get real results.

-Upon embarking on my research mission and landing on IFAW website’s page about their president and CEO, I stumbled upon the following quote by Mr. Downes: “Talking to people who already agreed with us just isn’t enough to get real results.”
+As I began researching and landed on IFAW website’s page about their president and CEO, I stumbled upon the following quote by Mr. Downes: “Talking to people who already agreed with us just isn’t enough to get real results.”

-And this — engaging not only those who agreed, but the others as well, the “unusual suspects,” as Azzedine called them — was to remain the strategy throughout his seven years leading IFAW.
+And this — engaging not only those who agreed, but the others, too, the “unusual suspects,” as Azzedine called them — was to remain the strategy throughout his seven years leading IFAW.

-Some of those “others” included INTERPOL, for instance, with which Azzedine helped to form a first-of-its-kind partnership, as well as military intelligence officers in the U.S. and seamstresses in Malawi.
+Some of those “others” included INTERPOL, with which Azzedine helped to form a first-of-its-kind partnership, as well as military intelligence officers in the U.S. and seamstresses in Malawi.

 Perhaps one of his most remarkable achievements as IFAW president, already in his first year, Mr. Downes guided IFAW toward signing a “historic lease agreement with a Maasai community near Amboseli National Park in Kenya, [and] securing 16,000 acres of precious habitat for elephants.”

-Here is what Mr. Downes, listed among the Fast Company’s “Most 100 Creative People in Business” and The NonProfit Times’ “Power and Influence Top 50,” told me.
+Here is what Mr. Downes, listed among the Fast Company’s “Most 100 Creative People in Business” and The NonProfit Times’ “Power and Influence Top 50,” and I spoke about:

 Azzedine Downes: I never planned so far ahead but always wanted to be open to new challenges.
 What I learned in all my travels and all the career adventures was that life can be so fragile.
 Living and working in places that suffer from paucity of water and loss of habitat brings the need to protect the earth into focus.